Celebrating Seniors - Barbara Harris Turns 80

 In Freaky Friday, she was Ellen Andrews, opposite young co-star Jodie Foster.
 She was nominated for a Best Actress Golden Globe Award in all 3 movies.
 Below, the movie trailer for Family Plot features Barbara Harris, Bruce Dern, William Devane, Karen Black, and Ed Lauter.

 She continued to act periodically in movies during the 1980’s; in her age 50+ years, appearing as Kathleen Turner’s mother in 1986’s Peggy Sue Got Married; after a smaller role in 1988’s Dirty Rotten Scoundrels, she took a 9 year break from films before appearing in her final movie role in Grosse Pointe Blank (1997).

 In a 2002 interview with Robert L. Pela for the Phoenix New Times, new senior citizen Harris mentioned her recent move to Scottsdale, Arizona from her base in New York, teaching acting classes, her dislike of fame, her retirement from acting in the movies, and what drew her into acting in the first place:

 “I haven’t worked in a long time as an actor.
 I don’t miss it.
 I think the only thing that drew me to acting in the first place was the group of people I was working with: Ed Asner, Paul Sills, Mike Nichols, Elaine May.
 And all I really wanted to do back then was rehearsal.
 I was in it for the process“.

 Although she guest starred in a radio audio show Anne Manx on Amazonia (it was turned into an audiobook) in 2005, Harris has consistently shunned the limelight and kept her private life very private.
-She was still residing in Scottsdale, Arizona as of 2013 and was fully retired, no longer giving acting lessons.
+By 2013 Harris was fully retired, no longer giving acting lessons.